OpenBazaar/official_site/_posts/blog/2018-09-13/2018-09-13-how-decentralized-application-development-nearly-destroyed-my-world.markdown

 - **Frequent data retrieval errors**

-Our approach here is exactly the same as our approach to latency: The user will initially see a default avatar and a peerId but still have everything they need to start a conversation.
+Our approach here is exactly the same as our approach to latency: The user will initially see a default avatar and a peer ID but still have everything they need to start a conversation.
 The fact that the profile fetch may not succeed is really just a visual shortcoming.
 This is a form of progressive enhancement where we are starting with the bare minimum functionality and attempting to augment the experience along the way.

 - **Browsers live in a centralized world**

 This challenge was almost literally a world destroyer.
 If my memory serves me well, in OpenBazaar version 1.0 we had the chat app initialize before other important start-up functionality.
 For instance, while the chat app would be waiting on it's multiple profiles to come back, the Notifications mini-app would be showing you a spinner.
 Even worse, if you wanted to actually navigate to a page in the app, the data needed to show the page would be queued until all those profile calls finished...which, lest we forget, could be minutes.

 It was a user experience deal breaker for those requests to be clogging up the queue and preventing critical functionality.
-But, our hands were tied.
+But our hands were tied.
 If the browser imposes such a restriction, what could we do?
 Eventually, we stumbled upon the fact that the restriction is limited to HTTP requests.
 Incoming socket messages (which use TCP) have no such restriction.
 We added an `async` flag to most of our APIs so that the HTTP request would immediately return with a unique `requestId`.
 Subsequently, the profiles would come individually via socket messages.
 They would each include the `requestId` so we could map the profile to the initial request.

 Boom!
 We could kick off as many profile calls as we wanted and have virtually no impact on the HTTP request queue.